craftcms/docs/docs/4.x/dev/controller-actions.md

 ### Models and Validation

-A lot of the data creation and manipulation we’ll cover in the examples below revolves around <yii2:yii\base\Model>s.
+Most of the data creation and manipulation actions we’ll cover revolve around <yii2:yii\base\Model>s.
 Craft uses models to store and validate all kinds of things—including every type of [element](../elements.md) you’re already familiar with!

-If you encounter errors when creating or saving something, it will usually be passed back to your template as a special variable like `entry` or `user`, and a [flash](#flashes) will be set.
+If you encounter [errors](#failure) when creating or saving something, it will usually be passed back to your template as a special variable like `entry` or `user`, and a [flash](#flashes) will be set.
 Every model has a `.getErrors()` method that returns a list of messages for any attribute (or custom field) that did not validate.

 While abbreviated, this “user profile” form contains all the patterns required to display contextual validation errors: